integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 #### PAYMENT ACCEPTANCE METHODS
 - Credit Card
 - Checks
-- Cash
+- CashÂ
 - More to come

 #### PRO-ACTIVE PREVENTION BENEFITS
 Preventing a chargeback avoids the following:
 -  Chargeback Fees
-- Additional Processing and Gateway Fees
+- Additional Processing and Gateway FeesÂ
 - Loss of Revenue
 - Dispute and Arbitration Fees
 - Possible Loss of Tangible Goods
-- Loss of Time
+- Loss of TimeÂ Â
 - Headaches
 - "Possible Closure of Merchant Account and Inability to Accept Credit Card Payments"